Jhon-crypt/notaries-client/README.md

 # Secure Notarial Document Delivery Platform - MVP

-A web-based platform for notaries to securely authenticate, upload, and deliver certified PDF documents to clients.
+A blokchain secure web-based platform for notaries to securely authenticate, upload, and deliver certified PDF documents to clients.

 ---